sedama29/epredict_app_image_generation/flowchart2.md

 5. Select target class
 6. Confirm move operation
 7. Update image classifications
-8. Move image files to target folder
+8. **System automatically organizes image files** to target folder

 **Use Case**: Correcting misclassified images or reorganizing images into different classes.

+**Important**: Image files are automatically organized - no manual file management needed.

 ---

-### 6. Modify Existing Project - Delete Images
+### 8. Modify Existing Project - Delete Images

 **What it does**: Permanently removes images from the project.